sem5640-2018/gatekeeper/docs/certificates.md

 ## Overview

 In Development, certificates are automatically generated and handled for you.
-All you need to do is set the `Development` certificate storage type in the [runtime configuration](runtime-configuration.md).

 For other environments (staging and production) this is not appropriate, so you must create the certificates and ensure they are persisted correctly.